leesjensen/cs260-w2022/Unit5.md

 - Setup Mongo local and on server
   > I did this on cs260.click and on MongoCloud Atlas.
 I installed mongodbsh and also the vs code extension.
 - N3: Learning Mongo
-  > The quiz is horrible.
-Really bad JavaScript.
-Everything else is really simplistic and confusing.
+  > The quiz has some problems.
+It should really use async/await.
 I rewrote the quiz.
   > Done all of this except Lesson 3: ticket database.
 This looks like a simple step through.
   > I need to learn mongoose better as it does seem to help with converting data to objects.
 - N4: Mongo Pokemon